-Allium 'Purple Sensation'
+Allium aflatunense 'Purple Sensation' (Flowering Onion)

-50 seeds $2.50
+50 seeds $3.00

 I love the stunning color of Allium 'Purple Sensation' so much that I planted it on both sides of the path in my old-fashioned rose garden.
-It's a joy to walk along the path in late spring to early summer.
+Hardy in zones 3-9.
+Requires a long period of cold-moist stratification.
+Sow outdoors in the fall.

 Sowing Allium Seeds

-70 seeds $2.25
+70 seeds $3.00

 Allium cernuum blooms in midsummer with nodding clusters of purplish-pink flowers.
-It's a native wildflower and a terrific self-sower.
-It spreads to form a dense patch, which makes it an effective groundcover.
+It's a good groundcover, spreading to form a dense patch.
 Allium cernuum tolerates a wide range of conditions from sandy or rocky soil to damp clay.
 It likes full sun or part shade.
 Sow outdoors in fall, or give it 8 weeks cold-moist stratification before sowing indoors in spring.
 Hardy in zones 3-10.

 (Star of Persia)

 Allium christophii is one of my favorite alliums.
 The large, round balls of star-shaped flowers bloom in early summer in a light shade of lavender-mauve.
 They look good with columbine, which blooms at the same time.
 Sow the seeds outdoors in fall, or give them 8 weeks cold-moist stratification before sowing indoors in spring.
 Deer resistant.
 Hardy in zones 4-9.

-110 seeds $2.00
+110 seeds $2.75

-220 seeds $2.00
+220 seeds $2.75

 Common Chives are a great addition to the herb garden or the flower garden.
 Easy to grow.
 Start indoors or direct sow outdoors.
 Hardy in zones 3-9.